BREAKING

 Bob Jian Huang — Analyst, Morgan Stanley

 Good morning.
 My first question is on Stop Loss, especially regarding the reserve that you’ve added.
-Can you maybe give a little bit.
-More details behind the reserve actions?
-Is it more of a you have the reserves mainly just to pad the reserves to be conservative or is it more you’re actually seeing some losses developing that would cause you to to take the actions you’ve taken?
+Can you maybe give a little bit more details behind the reserve actions?
+Is it more of a — you have the reserves mainly just to pad the reserves to be conservative or is it more you’re actually seeing some losses developing that would cause you to take the actions you’ve taken?

 Bob Jian Huang — Analyst, Morgan Stanley

 Yeah.
-And Bob, it’s Heather, maybe one thing I would add just to kind of do the broader step back on stop losses.
-We’ve always talked about this being a two year journey.
-And as Mike talked about, the 100 million improvement in earnings in 25 is, you know, significant step in the right direction.
+And Bob, it’s Heather, maybe one thing I would add just to kind of do the broader step back on Stop Losses.
+We’ve always talked about this being a two-year journey.
+And as Mike talked about, the $100 million improvement in earnings in ’25 is significant step in the right direction.
 We aren’t declaring victory as Mike talked about.
-We’re reserving for a wide range of outcomes, but we believe we only have upside from here, which is why we have reiterated Our capital deployment plans for 1H26.
+We’re reserving for a wide range of outcomes, but we believe we only have upside from here, which is why we have reiterated our capital deployment plans for the first half of ’26.

 Bob Jian Huang — Analyst, Morgan Stanley